HansKristianVikOlsen/PrahaCodeMonkeys/QUICKSTART.md

 ---

-**Tip**: The app uses mock data stored in memory.
-Refreshing the page will reset to default photos!
+**Tip**: The app now uses Azure Blob Storage for persistence!
+Your photos and comments are saved even after refresh.
+Make sure your `.env` file is properly configured.